 If you are looking for a good source of protein and something that can be added to soups, casseroles, and to make salads with, something like this Wild Planet Wild Pink Salmon might be a good option for you.

 If you are looking for something that is easy to eat as a snack, but will fill your belly up like a whole meal, and is fairly complete in terms of nutrition, you should check out these Freccia Rossa Market Millennium Energy Bars, which also happen to have a whopping 5-year shelf life.
+You can also take a look at food packs from Legacy Emergency Food.

 At the end of the day, nuts like these from Kirkland make are good survival food.
 They keep well when stored properly, they taste good, and are loaded with protein.